KopiteArnab/Sales_Analysis/README.md

 To analyze and find the regions and product categories for improvement in business, also locate the best performing products and our top customers on the way.
 To find our Delivery performance and department level analysis on sales and profits.

 ## Datasets used
-Dataset(https://github.com/KopiteArnab/Sales_Analysis/blob/aa2622cd0bbd44daad1651682af12c9b7670ba01/Company%20Supply%20Chain%20Dataset.zip) is about a company's sales made from multiple departmental stores across the world, with details of the sale, discount, profit, product, customer, store, and location data.
+[Company Supply Chain Dataset.zip](https://github.com/KopiteArnab/Sales_Analysis/blob/aa2622cd0bbd44daad1651682af12c9b7670ba01/Company%20Supply%20Chain%20Dataset.zip) is about a company's sales made from multiple departmental stores across the world, with details of the sale, discount, profit, product, customer, store, and location data.

 Please read the below table under the required columns.